 Requirements to Companies

-- AML/CFT Policies: Effective systems and control procedures should be put in place to comply with AML/CFT requirements.
+- AML/CFT Policies: Suitable systems and control procedures should be established to address AML/CFT requirements.

-- Investor Protection: Companies are required to provide clear and transparent information about services and products and all associated risks.
+- Investor Protection: Firms are expected to explain services and products in a clear and transparent manner with all the respective risks.

 MiCA regulations in Germany 2024